The Early Years

 That was until 2014 when Mark Holdsworth introduced to the world Half Hitch Gin, a bespoke blend of gin, distilled in Camden Market and unique for its additional key ingredient – Malawian black tea and Calabrian bergamot.
 On the market for little over a year, Half Hitch Gin has already received a gold medal from Gin Masters and the brand can be found in high profile venues and establishments across the capital, such as Selfridges, Fortnum & Mason, and the Aqua bar in The Shard.
 Guests of prestigious London hotels such as the Bulgari, the Ham Yard and St. James can now also enjoy the uniquely exotic taste of Half Hitch Gin.

-The Half Hitch Gin micro distillery is located in Camden Lock’s West Yard only feet away from the biggest former gin warehouse in Camden, the Interchange Building.
+The Half Hitch Gin micro-distillery is located in Camden Lock’s West Yard only feet away from the biggest former gin warehouse in Camden, the LABS Triangle building.
 Its open doors policy allows visitors to observe the process of distilling, taste the renowned spirit, and even learn more about the history of gin from Mark himself, who’s always happy to share some interesting stories and curious facts.

 Mark chose Camden Market to set up his gin distillery not just because of the town’s history in gin making but also because of the more personal significance the area holds for him.
 Having worked in Camden Market in his teenage years, Mark fondly remembers the vibrancy, the rich cultural heritage and the strong sense of togetherness.
 Today these are still the factors and core values that define Camden Market, and independent traders, makers and brands like Mark’s Half Hitch Gin are the backbone of our community.